 - Typical mortality in operations with continuous monitoring and alerts: Potentially 5-15% lower than equivalent manual operations

 And thatâs the conservative scenario, just a 5% mortality reduction.
-The real value of IoT monitoring isnât just reducing average mortality by a few percentage points.
+The real value of IoT monitoring isnât only reducing average mortality by a few percentage points.
 Itâs preventing the catastrophic events: the overnight DO crash that kills 80% of a pond, the ammonia spike after a biofilter failure, the temperature shock from an unexpected storm.

 One Catastrophic Event